 A board brush or scraper – to gently scrape food remains.

 Coarse salt, one lemon or distilled white vinegar (Optional)

 HOW TO WASH A WOOD CUTTING BOARD

-- Scrape off any leftover food debris with a brush or scraper from the surface of the board.
+Scrape off any leftover food debris with a brush or scraper from the surface of the board.

-Use water and mild dish soap to wash the board and scrub all surfaces.
+Use water and mild dish soap to wash the board and scrub both sides of the board.

 You may be tempted to soak the board, thinking it will help loosen food particles or remove stains and odors.
 But soaking doesn't work for wood and is especially bad for cutting boards as it makes them warp and crack.